 The young woman is standing beside the table.

 There is one common noun in all the three answers, ‘table’.
 The prepositions are under, on, and beside which tell us the relationship between the table and the kittens, cat and young woman.

 Some common examples of prepositions which children should be familiar with are:

-Prepositions are something which can be best understood when demonstrated.
-I always begin with in, on and under since they are the most common and also the easiest.
+A preposition is something that can be best understood when demonstrated.
+I always begin with ‘in on under’ since they are the most common and also the easiest.

 I usually take crayons in a box and ask them the position of the crayons.

 I take a crayon out and place it on the table and ask them where the yellow crayon is.

 ‘The yellow crayon is on the table.’